jiansonglei/jiansonglei.github.io/_pages/about.md

   - /about.html
 ---

-I am a joint Ph.D. student with the Advanced Analytics Institute, University of Technology Sydney (UTS) and the College of Computer, National University of Defense Technology (NUDT).
+I am a Ph.D. student with the College of Computer, National University of Defense Technology (NUDT) and I am visiting the Advanced Analytics Institute, University of Technology Sydney (UTS) now.

 Research
 ========